ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

 ### So we begin

-1. We open file, connect in our shell and read hint to see where to look for our flag.
+1. We open the c-file, connect in our shell and read hint to see where to look for our flag.

   What we see is that our flag is in a separate file on the server and is beaing read and stored in the variable ```api_buf```.